10 Operations and Analytics

 guide_legend(override.aes = list(fill = "grey99")))

-This question is difficult to answer because we know that some gates are likely to be busier than others at different times.
-We are looking for the entrance with the maximum throughput under duress.
-This gate will represent your maximum theoretical throughput potential.
+This question is actually difficult to answer because we know that some gates are likely to be busier than others at different times.
+We are looking for the gate with the maximum throughput under duress.
 You will need multiple days of observation to get a good average figure.

 #-----------------------------------------------------------------